Review: General Orientation Guidelines

 • Specimens with a longer side versus width, such as core biopsies, are ideally arranged in parallel rows perpendicular to what will be the long axis of the slide.

-• Place at an angle any dense, rigid, or brittle specimens to aid microtomy.
+• Place any dense, rigid, or brittle specimens at an angle to aid microtomy.

 • Leave a large perimeter of paraffin, especially around fatty specimens.

-• If there are questions or concerns about orientation, it is always best to hold the specimen and ask for assistance from the grossing pathologist's assistant (PA) or pathologist to avoid losing important diagnostic information due to incorrect orientation.
+• If there are questions or concerns about orientation, it is always best to hold the specimen and ask for assistance from the grossing pathologist's assistant (PA) or pathologist to avoid losing crucial diagnostic information due to incorrect orientation.